 Since my previous letter, we have taken additional actions in light of the continued spread of COVID-19:

 - The ATC’s visitor centers will be closed until further notice.
 We will continue to assess this closure and prioritize the health and safety of our visitors, staff members, and visitor center volunteers.
 We will send a notice through all of ATC’s communication channels as soon as our visitor centers reopen.

-The ATC’s ridgerunners and caretakers have been recalled from the Trail until further notice.
+- The ATC’s ridgerunners and caretakers have been recalled from the Trail for the next two weeks.
 This decision was made following the ATC’s guidance to not congregate with large groups and to avoid Trail shelters, which prevents ridgerunners from fulfilling their assigned responsibilities in the field.
 Ridgerunners are now assisting with ATC’s communications around COVID-19 while working remotely.